Around 11% of children up to the age of 18 and 2% of adults over 18 worldwide might fall within the definitions of ADHD.

 What are the potential causes of ADHD?

 There isn’t a single definitive cause of ADHD.
-It is thought that ADHD is caused due to a combination of factors.
+It is thought that it is caused due to a combination of factors.
 These factors include:

 - Genetics – For an individual who has a family member living with ADHD, it makes them 4 times more likely to develop the condition too.

-- Brain structure and function – It is thought that children that have ADHD will have different brain structures and functions, opposed to individuals who don’t have ADHD.
+- Brain structure and function – It is thought that children that have it will have different brain structures and functions, opposed to individuals who don’t have it.
 It is also thought that children that have ADHD brains take two to three years longer to develop fully and mature.

 - Premature births – When babies are born prematurely, their brains haven’t had the time to develop fully.
 The more premature the baby is, the more risk of them developing ADHD.